 Feel that vampires are on the loose?
 Is it a full moon?
 Or do you just feel like a touch of Spain tonight?
 Is it extra cold where you are?
 Whatever, cook Garlic Soup for no reason at all.

 So back to an old favourite – garlic soup.
-Quite a traditional soup, I first made it in 1998, and I make it about once per year in the coldest days.
-The recipe is simple — you can imagine the poorest of people being able to find a head of garlic and some slices of stale bread to make this soup – but is also easily adjusted or tailored for your tastes and the food at hand on your Kitchen Bench.
+Quite a traditional soup, the recipe is simple — you can imagine the poorest of people being able to find a head of garlic and some slices of stale bread to make this soup – but is also easily adjusted or tailored for your tastes and the food at hand on your kitchen bench.